macklab/hippcircuit/MRtrix3/README.md

-# Hippocampus Structural Connectome on Niagara #
+# Structural Hippocampal Connectome on Niagara #